 Of course, there are pros and cons to each approach to the Galapagos.
 For example, if you are a scuba diver, then a live-aboard cruise sounds like the way to go as it takes you to islands unreachable without a cruise.
 If you’re not, like me, you can still see plenty of wildlife with a snorkel and fins.

 Before you even set foot on the islands, know what you’d like to do and see.
 Knowing where you’re willing to splurge and where you will save will help you stay on budget.
-So, without further ado, let’s dive into how to DIY the Galapagos, on a budget.
+So, without further ado, let’s dive into how to create an awesome Galapagos itinerary, on a budget.

 This post contains affiliate links, which means that, at no additional cost to you, I will earn a tiny bit of income if you decide to make a purchase or booking.